rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 And you'll realize we needed Bitcoin to be true because there was no alternative.

----

 Whether we like it or not, the survival of our civilization depends on overcoming the problem of fiat money.
-This is the challenge of our generation, for there is not a single existential problem facing our civilization that does not point back to fiat money.
+This is the challenge of our generation.
+The top existential threats
+ facing our civilization
+ all point back to fiat money.
-We cannot solve environmental crises, health crises, or any of the problems in education or politics, without fixing the broken incentives that caused those problems to begin with.
+We cannot solve environmental crises, health crises, or any of the problems in education or politics, not without fixing the broken incentives that created those problems to begin with.

 Bitcoin has been referred to as *energy money*, one of the